-On the chocolate front, there are in fact two types of gifts: giri-choco or “obligation chocolates” given to workmates, classmates and close-ish acquaintances, and honmei-choko, which is given to boyfriends and close male friends.
-A month later, on March 14, men return the favor on “White Day.”
+There are two types of gifts: giri-choco or “obligation chocolates” given to workmates, classmates and honmei-choko, which is given to boyfriends and close male friends.
+However a month later, on March 14 men return the favor on “White Day.”

 1. A heart-shaped box of sea urchins